Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 Hillary Clinton was wrong.
 It doesn’t take a village: it takes the Church.

 Prayer: Oh my lord, I know that you are always with me.
-Help me to obey your commandments, and lead me to share my faith with others, so that they may know you and love you.
+Help me to obey your commandments, and lead me to share my faith with others, so that they may know you and love you as well.
 Amen.

 Points for Meditation: